The Rule of Law

 4. Access to justice is provided by competent, independent, and ethical adjudicators, attorneys, or representatives and judicial officers who are sufficient in number, have adequate resources, and reflect the makeup of the communities they serve.

-The foundation of a democratic society
+Rule of law is the foundation of a democratic society

 A breakdown in the rule of law, as often seen in developing or low and middle-income countries (LMIC), is usually characterised by an underdeveloped and ill-equipped police force, a fragmented and ineffective legal system, a lack of capacity and trust in the government and a deficient prison service.
 Development is impeded as economic growth becomes difficult to sustain.
 Property rights cannot be enforced and there is little incentive for foreign investment, as companies are generally hesitant to do business in insecure environments.
 Human security is also at risk in countries where violent crime is not prevented, prosecuted or corrected.
 Ultimately individuals are consigned to live in societies where access to justice, jobs, health or education is limited or impeded.
 Establishing and maintaining the rule of law is a fundamental imperative in promoting social and economic development.
 The rule of law is core to the foundation of a democratic society and it is how citizens protect their liberty in a society of equals.